Big man, soft approach

 The idea of the inclusivity summit is to get all the experts in the same room, to bring together influencers from different walks of life.

 The loudest voices will always attract the most attention, and Make It Awkward is no different.
-Anonymity on the Internet created a troll culture, people who seek out confrontation, and derive pleasure from harassing and upsetting others.
-Sarah Dharshi, who is Make It Awkward’s social-media manager, says she often finds herself on the receiving end of Internet harassment.
+Anonymity on the Internet has created a troll culture, people who seek out confrontation, and derive pleasure from harassing and upsetting others.
+Sarah Dharshi, who is Make It Awkward’s social-media manager, says she often finds herself on the receiving end of web harassment.

 “I’ve definitely learned to take it better over time,” she says.
 “You just kind of try to laugh it off.
 They just want a reaction.”

 Dharshi is vocal about her activism on social media, and admits that she can sometimes make it as awkward for friends as for strangers.

 “I’ve had to say goodbye to a lot of friendships,” she says.
 “People that I’ve known for a long time, just because I’ve tried to make it awkward when I’ve seen them say something that seemed inappropriate.”